IAEA says report Iran to inspect own military site is 'misrepresentation'

 Behrouz Kamalvandi, spokesman for Iran's atomic energy agency, told Tasnim news agency: "Reports in media about the agreement between Iran and IAEA are just speculation."

-Obama has said the deal is the "strongest non-proliferation agreement ever negotiated" and that if it were scuttled, Iran's pathway towards a nuclear bomb would accelerate and war would likely break out.
+Obama has said the deal is the "strongest non-proliferation agreement ever negotiated" and that if it were scuttled, Iran's pathway toward a nuclear bomb would accelerate and war would likely break out.

 Obama is striving to gather 34 votes in the Senate to ensure Congress cannot kill the nuclear deal.
 Twenty-five senators, all Democrats, have said they will support it.
 Hawkish opposition Republicans are strongly opposed.